Saint Andrew's Day: Saint Andrew's Eve

-In parts of Ukraine, Germany, Austria, Slovakia, Poland, Russia and Romania, a superstitious belief exists that the night before Saint Andrew's Day is especially suitable for magic that reveals a young woman's future husband or that binds a future husband to her.
+In parts of Ukraine, Germany, Austria, Slovakia, Poland, Russia, and Romania, a superstitious belief exists that the night before Saint Andrew's Day is especially suitable for magic that reveals a young woman's future husband or that binds a future husband to her.
 The day was believed to be the start of the most popular time for vampire activity, which would last until Saint George's Eve (22 April).

 In Poland, the holiday Andrzejki is celebrated on the night of the 29th through 30 November.
-Traditionally, the holiday was only observed by young single girls, though today both young men and women join the party to see their futures.
+Traditionally, the holiday was only observed by young single girls, though today, both young men and women join the party to see their futures.
 The main ceremony involved pouring hot wax from a candle through the hole in a key into cold water.

-In Romania, it is customary for young women to put 41 grains of wheat beneath their pillow before they go to sleep, and if they dream that someone is coming to steal their grains that means that they are going to get married next year.
-Also in some other parts of the country the young women light a candle from Easter and bring it, at midnight, to a fountain.
+In Romania, it is customary for young women to put 41 grains of wheat beneath their pillow before they go to sleep, and if they dream that someone is coming to steal their grains, they will get married next year.
+Also, in other parts of the country, the young women light a candle from Easter and bring it to a fountain at midnight.
 They ask Saint Andrew to let them glimpse their future husband.
-Saint Andrew is invoked to ward off wolves, who are thought to be able to eat any animal they want on this night, and to speak to humans.
-A human hearing a wolf speak to him will die.
+Saint Andrew is invoked to ward off wolves, who are thought to be able to eat any animal they want on this night and to speak to humans.
+A human hearing a wolf talk to him will die.
 Saint Andrew is also the patron saint of Romania and the Romanian Orthodox Church.

-In Póvoa de Varzim, an ancient fishing town in northern Portugal, Cape Santo André (Portuguese for Saint Andrew) is a place that shows evidence of Romanisation and of probable earlier importance, with hints of Stone Age paintings.
+In Póvoa de Varzim, an ancient fishing town in northern Portugal, Cape Santo André (Portuguese for Saint Andrew) is a place that shows evidence of Romanisation and probable earlier importance, with hints of Stone Age paintings.
 Near the cape there are small depressions in a rock, a mystery stone, that the people believe are the footprints of Saint Andrew.
-Saint Andrew's Chapel is of probable mediaeval origin, referenced in 1546 and in earlier documents.
+Saint Andrew's Chapel is of probable mediaeval origin, referenced in 1546 and earlier documents.
 It is the burial site of drowned fishermen found at the cape.
 Fishermen also requested intervention from the saint for better catches.
-Single girls wanting to get married threw a little stone to the roof of the chapel, hoping it would lodge.
-Because of pagan syncretism, it is also associated with white magic up to the present day.
+Single girls wanting to get married threw a little stone to the chapel's roof, hoping it would lodge.
+Because of pagan syncretism, it has also been associated with white magic up to the present day.
 It was common to see groups of fishermen, holding lights in their hands, making a pilgrimage to the cape's chapel along the beach on Saint Andrew's Eve.
 They believed Saint Andrew fished, from the depths, the souls of the drowned.
 Those who did not visit Santo André in life would have to make the pilgrimage as a corpse.

 Eton College

-St Andrew’s Day has become one of the two biggest holidays marked at Eton College, the other being the Fourth of June.
+St Andrew's Day has become one of the two biggest holidays marked at Eton College, the other being the Fourth of June.